miyamo2/r2/README.md

 for res, err := range r2.Get(ctx, url, opts...) {
 	if err != nil {
 		slog.WarnContext(ctx, "something happened.", slog.Any("error", err))
-		continue
+		// Note: Even if continue is used, the iterator could be terminated.
+		// Likewise, if break is used, the request could be re-executed in the background once more. continue
 	}
 	if res == nil {